-App plication Date:
+App olication Date:

-Perr Permit Number: Lot Number:
+Perr mit Number:

-Lot
+Lot Number:

-Sub odivision (if applicable):
+Sub division (if applicable):

-Owı rner (or applicant):
+Owı ner (or applicant):

-Add dress of Applicant:
+Add lress of Applicant:

-Pho one Number of Applicant:
+Pho ne Number of Applicant:

-Stre eet Address of Driveway:
+Stre et Address of Driveway:

-1) The driveway will be inspected by the Drivey compliance with Section 7 of the Brookline Sub ill ensure that the driveway is in
+1) The driveway will be inspect compliance with Section 7 of nspector, who will ensure that the drivewa y is in

-2) The fee for a driveway permit, as established by the Brookline Selectbo oard.
+2) The fee for a driveway permit , as established by the B rookline Selectboard.
 I have submitted this fee.

-3) Any necessary State permits such as Wetlands, obtained.
-Curb cuts need to be shown on the su • urb Cut permits have already been
+3) Any necessary State permits s obtained.
+Curb cuts need to b er Cutting, and Curb Cut permits have alreadsion plans. ly been

-4) On any paved road, the driveway needs to be p to the property line, whichever distance is sma erosion control.
-This paving is required unless as per Section 1800 of the Zoning Ordinance. ller, to encourage prop per drainage and sedimentation &
+4) On any paved road, the driveway needs to be paved 15 feet from the edge of the road, or from the road to the property line, whichever distance is smaller, to encourage proper drainage and sedimentation & erosion control.
+This paving is required unless other specifications are made by the Town Road Agent as per Section 1800 of the Zoning Ordinance.

-ave read and understand the above and Section 7 are driveway that I propose is in compliance with those ched) which pertain to driveways
+ve read and understand the about driveway that I propose is in con ection 1800 (attached) which pertain to drivulations. eways.

 Sigr nature of Applicant:

-□ CAS Н
+D (5) □ CASH

-Fee e Paid:(Date) ☐ CHE
+Fee Paid: (Date) ☐ CHECK #